stalyndc/tinyseoai-cli/README.md

 ### Config File

 The CLI stores preferences at `~/.config/tinyseoai/config.json`.
 Edit it to change defaults such as plan, output directories, or agent settings.

+### Crawling Rate Limits

+The crawler now enforces a polite default of **2 requests per second** and automatically slows down further if a site's `robots.txt` defines a `crawl-delay`.
+This behavior is handled by `tinyseoai.utils.rate_limiter.RateLimiter` and keeps audits from overwhelming origin servers.

 ### Pre-commit and Tests